wish1110/clustering/README.md

-# database
+# Clustering
-Project on database design
+Project on k-mean clustering